lwesterl/Protopaja_p3/README.md

 ####	Slave

  - Used for sensor modules
  - Combines code for radio, display, dust sensor, fan and multi sensor
+ - Debug code, includes serial prints etc.
+ - Intended to run on Arduino Uno

+####	Slave production & production volts

+ - Final 'production' codes which are run on own pcb(Atmega328p mcu)
+ - Production volts has the same base code but it also includes battery voltage measurement

+####	Old files
+ - Contains old slave, slave production and slave production volts codes
+ - Those codes were tested to reduce current consumption of the slaves
+ - However, dust sensor didn't work reliably enough with those codes

 ##		Operating principle